rcornf/lpi_lags_2023/README.md

 A copy of the session information and packages used can be found at the bottom of this page.

 Figures relevant to the manuscript can be found in Results/Figs.
-All other results and intermediate data files are excluded due to their cumulative size.
+All other results and many intermediate data files are excluded due to their cumulative size.

 ---